acruikshank/gcdj-311-requests/tests/README.md

 ## Purpose

 This code is intended to validate that the other code in this repo is working.
+You will need to follow the directions for those areas separately.

 To install the tester, use: